revsys/django-test-plus/README.md

 ## assertContext(key, value)

-We can get context values and ensure they exist, but so let's also test equality while we're at it.
+We can get context values and ensure they exist, but we can also test equality while we're at it.
 This asserts that key == value:

 ```python